CAVALIER-ROBOTICS/SuperShot/README.md

 Call superShot.getTheta() to return your needed robot rotation in degrees

-Call superShot.getPhi() to return your needed shooter rotation in degrees
+Call superShot.getPhi() to return your needed shooter angle in degrees